pyeventsourcing/eventsourcing-django/README.md

 To use Django with your Python eventsourcing application, use the topic `eventsourcing_django.factory:Factory` as the `INFRASTRUCTURE_FACTORY` environment variable.

 First define a domain model and application, in the usual way.
+You may set the `INFRASTRUCTURE_FACTORY` environment variable on the application class, so it can always use the Django ORM for storing events.

 ```python
 from eventsourcing.application import Application